 Let's plot and analyze the theoretical magnitude response of the CIC filter which will operate at the input rate of 69.333 MHz.

 The first thing to note is that the CIC filter has a huge passband gain, which is due to the additions and feedback within the structure.
-We can normalize the CIC's magnitude response by cascading the CIC with a gain that is the inverse of the gain of the CIC.
+We can normalize the CIC's magnitude response by using the corresponding setting in FVTool.
 Normalizing the CIC filter response to have 0 dB gain at DC will make it easier to analyze the overlaid filter response of the next stage filter.
-Note that we will use the CIC before normalization for code generation.

 The other thing to note is that zooming in the passband region we see that the CIC has about -0.4 dB of attenuation (droop) at 80 KHz, which is within the bandwidth of interest.
 A CIC filter is essentially a cascade of boxcar filters and therefore has a sinc-like response which causes the droop.
 This droop needs to be compensated by the FIR filter in the next stage.

 The second stage of our DDC filter chain needs to compensate for the passband droop caused by the CIC and decimate by 2.
 Since the CIC has a sinc-like response, we can compensate for the droop with a lowpass filter that has an inverse-sinc response in the passband.
 This filter will operate at 1/64th the input sample rate which is 69.333 MHz, therefore its rate is 1.0833MHz.
 Instead of designing a lowpass filter with an inverse-sinc passband response from scratch, we'll use a canned function which lets us design a decimator with a CIC Compensation (inverse-sinc) response directly.